Request a cash offer on your home

 5. Firm offer: The company makes a firm offer (usually within 24 hours, sometimes on-site after the walkthrough) which you can accept or decline.
 Most of these companies will not negotiate on price, so the offer is a take-it-or-leave-it scenario.

 If you aren’t sure where to get a cash offer, consider Simple Sale, a solution from HomeLight.
-With Simple Sale, you tell us a bit about your home, such as whether it’s a single family or condo and how much work it needs.
-From there we’ll provide you with a full cash offer to buy your home in as few as 48 hours.
+Tell us a bit about your home, such as whether it’s a single-family or condo and how much work it needs.
+From there, we’ll provide you with a full cash offer to buy your home in as little as 24 hours.

 Skip repairs